Chayapathi077/timecapsule-scripts/README.md

 # ⏳ TimeCapsule Scripts

-Welcome to *TimeCapsule Scripts* — a collection of powerful Bash scripts designed for automated backups, file organization, and system initialization, built by none other than *Chayapathi, King of the World*.
+Welcome to *TimeCapsule Scripts* — a collection of powerful Bash scripts designed for automated backups, file organization, and system initialization.

 ---